jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-25-a-trip-to-houtong-cat-village.md

 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-11.jpg' style='width: 400px'>
 </figure>

 The eyes on the one below are piercing into my very soul.
 I actually have like a dozen images of this particular cat, just trying to get its attention and look at me.
-Caught it in a briefest of moments.
+Caught it for a briefest of moments.

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-13.jpg' style='width: 400px'>
   <figcaption>This is my iPhone home screen photo.</figcaption>
 </figure>

-There is no need to try to feed these cats.
+There is no need to try to feed these cats so don't bother bringing any.
 They are already more than well-fed.
 There seems to be bowls of food laying around all over the village and the cats just run over to eat whenever they get hungry.

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-14.jpg' style='width: 400px'>
   <figcaption>I know what you are thinking.
 It's cat food.
 Not a turd.</figcaption>
 </figure>

 The cats have gotten into every part of the village.
 I did my best to photograph each one wherever I may have found them but sometimes they manage to find themselves in the most inaccessible ledges, corners, and crevices.
-They seem to think it a game and regard you with a perhaps-curious pique that you managed to find them.
+They seem to think it a game and regard you with a curious pique when you manage to invade their hidey-holes.

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-16.jpg' style='width: 400px'>